Dahimiver/portfolio/README.md

-# enique automated portfolio, updates information from github account and more.
+# A enique ReactJS portfolio and updates information from github account.